Find the Perfect Electric Van for Your Fleet

 Renault Trafic E-Tech

 The Renault Trafic E-Tech is designed for small and medium-sized businesses seeking both flexibility and sustainability.
-With a range of up to 322 km (200 miles), it offers sufficient capacity for daily urban and regional operations.
-Its compact design and practical loading capacity make it an ideal solution for city logistics and short-haul deliveries.
+With a range of up to 322 km, it offers sufficient capacity for daily urban and regional operations.
+Its compact design and practical loading capacity make it a reliable choice for city logistics and short-haul deliveries.

 • Payload: Up to 1,100 kg